LM-15/falltest/README.md

 * Receipt status:
   * Holdings receipt status (e.g., not currently received)
 * Language:
-  * Languages (field repeatable; if more than one language, the first is the primary language if there is one; use %% as wildcards; use, e.g., "%%eng%%" to get all titles that are fully or partially in english.)
+  * Languages (will include a value for each language used; if more than one language, the first is the primary language if there is one; use %% as wildcards; use, e.g., "%%eng%%" to get all titles that are fully or partially in english.)
 * Date:
   * Cataloged date (allows you to specify start and end date)
-* Location: (where housed) (institutions with a consortial database may need to filter with their institutional location information to verify ownership (i.e., presence of instance record alone not enough))
+* Location: (where housed) (institutions with a shared consortial database may need to filter with their institutional location information to verify ownership (i.e., presence of instance record alone not enough))
-  * Holdings permanent location id
+  * Holdings permanent location id (typically the lowest level in the location hierarchy -- the specific location within a library)
   * Holdings location name
   * Holdings campus name
   * Holdings institution name